 The spark of innovation began five years ago when epidemiologist Dr. Christy McKinney returned to the University of Washington (UW) for postdoctoral work and was searching for a project on the intersection of global health, nutrition and oral clefts.

 “In the literature on neonatal malnutrition in low-resource settings, there is little about babies who have difficulty breastfeeding and are physically unable to feed.
 It is presumed mothers will breastfeed and that’s not always possible,” notes McKinney, a former doctoral student in Seattle Children’s Craniofacial Centerwho will be joining Seattle Children's Research Institute and the UW Divison of Craniofacial Medicine in the Department of Pediatrics in July.
 “The World Health Organization and UNICEF recommend hand expressing breast milk and cup feeding babies – but there is no standard feeding cup.”

-McKinney met with Dr. Michael Cunningham, medical director of Seattle Children’s Craniofacial Center, who was thinking along the same lines after witnessing the devastating impact of infant malnutrition on children with cleft while working in Africa with PACT – a program he co-founded with Dr. Richard Hooper to help health professionals in Africa create self-sustaining programs to treat cleft.
+McKinney met with Dr. Michael Cunningham, medical director of Seattle Children’s Craniofacial Center, who was thinking along the same lines after witnessing the devastating impact of infant malnutrition on children with cleft while working in Africa with PACT – a program he co-founded with Dr. Richard Hopper to help health professionals in Africa create self-sustaining programs to treat cleft.